kennangle/mbodataanalysis/DATA_IMPORT_GUIDE.md

 ### How to Resume

-1. Next day (or when ready), go to Dashboard
+1. When ready, go to Dashboard
 2. You'll see "Resume Import" button
 3. Click to continue exactly where you left off
 4. Progress, API count, and position all preserved